CorpGlory/express-webpack-example/README.md

-# express-webpack-example
+# Express Webpack example
-Repo showing how to bundle an express.js application to a bundle with webpack
+Repo showing how to bundle an [Express.js](https://github.com/expressjs/express) application to a bundle with [Webpack](https://github.com/webpack/webpack).

+Project has production and development build.